-You don't need to learn M language or CFDG language to enjoy the examples provided with NextFractal.
+You don't need to learn the M language or the CFDG language to enjoy the examples provided with NextFractal.
 However we recommend to study those languages in order to create new images or modify the examples.
 Learning M or CFDG requires very basic undestanding of computer programming.

 We have created a tutorial to help you learning the M language.
 The tutorial shows how to implement various techniques for generating orbits and computing colors.

 A complete grammar specification of M language and CFDG language is available for reference.
 The specification defines all lexical tokens and syntactic rules for creating valid scripts.

 We recommend to start from the tutorial and then read the specification.
 The specification is written using a BNF notation which represent a very formal definition of lexical rules.

 We want to share with you some beautiful images generated with NextFractal.
 The scripts for generating all these images are available as part of NextFractal's distribution.
 You can download the application and start exploring beautiful Fractals on your computer right now.
 If you have never done it, try zooming close to the edge of a Fractal, try to discover the small details.
 You might like it and you might want to create an animation or try to change the colors.
 There are infinite combinations you can try and the only limit is your imagination.